 - 1 tablespoon smoked paprika, or to taste

-* Please note, the measurements for the seasonings above make a very mild version of the soup, I didn't want to overwhelm this is a classic kid-friendly dish.
+Please note, the measurements for the seasonings above make a very mild version of the soup; I didn't want to overwhelm this classic kid-friendly dish.
 However, my daughter and I opted to add more of most of the spices to suit our palates.

 - Divide butter in half and set one half aside.
 Melt the other half in a large stockpot on medium-low until completely melted.
 Then add onion and garlic and sauté lightly, about 2 minutes.

 - Divide both broths in half and set one half of each aside.
 Whisk in about 4 ounces of each broth into the base and turn heat up to medium-high to boil, then lower to simmer.